Workshops and Trainings for Teachers

 The workshop aims at providing prompt answers to Year 12 students who feel time pressure, are indecisive about the degree to pursue or would like to test their decision.
 Students learn the career areas and degrees in line with their interests assessed by the 300 questions TurQuest inventory developed in the UK. examine their career related interests and personal aptitudes through TurQuest Career and Occupation Selection Inventory.
 They also become more aware of important concepts and success criteria when identifying the suitability of different career areas and occupations and universities which they can apply to.

-This workshop is similar to the first workshop but more comprehensive.
-It is more suitable for the students who have sufficient time and can be more flexible in their selections.
-Students gain detailed information about the career areas/occupations in line with their interested through the 300 questions TurQuest Inventory.
-They make informed choices in relation to subjects or university degrees.
-They evaluate different sectors, qualities for them and their suitability by self check questionnaire and they make their action plans.
-They consider the career planning as a process, and think about their unique definitions of success, happiness, life, and career values.
-Inventories: TurQuest Career and Occupation Selection Inventory, Cambridge Profile Aptitude Inventory (Optional)
+This workshop is similar to, but more comprehensive than, the TurQuest 1 Career and Occupation Choice Workshop as it considers the internal and external factors influencing the career decision.
+It will be most beneficial for students who have sufficient time and can be more flexible in their high school or IB subject selection.
+The 300 question TurQuest Inventory provides students with detailed information about the career areas/occupations in line with their interests.
+In light of this information, they make informed choices about their high-school subjects and/or university degrees.
+They research different sectors and sector values.
+They assess their personal suitability of career areas by completing mini self check questionnaires.
+Accordingly, they make a career action plan.
+Students consider career planning as a process, and reflect on their unique definitions of success, happiness, life, and career values.
+Inventories: TurQuest Career and Occupation Selection Inventory, Aptitude Inventory

 Year 10-11-12 Students, One Day